Rishan-Koiry/Rishan-koiry/README.md

         return ["☕ Coffee", "💻 Code", "🐞 Debug", "🔄 Repeat"]
 ```

 > *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+When you have to explain it, it's bad."* – RishanKoiry

 <div align="center">
   <table>